Written by Robert Verkerk

 - The first box provides an insight in the way Kelson organised his materials – more…

 - The hackle books give a clear impression of colours and shades – more…

 - The dubbing book also provides impressions of colours and shades – more…

 The Story in Short

-A few years back, there was an auction of a load of stuff from what was essentially George M. Kelson’s mistress’ estate.
+A few years back, there was an auction of a variety of things from what was essentially George M. Kelson’s mistress’ estate.
 The auction catalogue listed several items that had been properly identified and belonged to Kelson.
-All of them went for a lot of money, and are lost to us forever.
-But there were three boxes that hadn’t been identified as part of the estate.
-They were badly photographed on the website, and it was this way, that a young guy, named Andrew Bowen, obtained one of the most intriguing material collections of our time, for just over £4k.
+All of these items disappeared into private collections, but there were three boxes that hadn’t been identified as part of the estate.
+They were badly photographed on the auctioneer’s website, and it was because of this ignorance that a young guy, named Andrew Bowen, could obtain one of the most intriguing material collections of our time.

-According to eye witnesses, all three boxes were originally stuffed with materials, and contained about six Indian Crow necks, a dozen Toucan skins, two Flamed Bowerbird skins (no Black Faced Bowerbird), as well as a load of Arabian Bustard.
+According to first hand witnesses, all three boxes were originally stuffed with materials, and contained about six Indian Crow necks, a dozen Toucan skins, two Flame Bowerbird skins (in Kelson’s days known as the Golden Bird of Paradise), Blue Cotinga’s, lots of Arabian Bustard, and much, much more.